-H10: Technical Writing Instructor: Prof. Sanderson
+H10: Technical Writing

-Objective is to provide instruction in basic scientific report and review paper writing; in grammar and spelling; in business letter writing with specific reference to the employment application letter and resume; and in the cultural, social, and historical background of agriculture and its related trades.
+The objective is to provide instruction in basic scientific report and review paper writing; in grammar and spelling; in business letter writing with specific reference to the employment application letter and resume; and in the cultural, social, and historical background of agriculture and its related trades.
 Students must write a major term paper.

-H10 is not equivalent to any H100 level course.
+H10 is not equivalent to any H100-level course.
+Fall semester - 3 lecs per week.

-H45: Technical Communications Instructor: Prof. Sanderson
+H45: Technical Communications